03 Dec Improved Attribution: Custom Channels using Google Analytics 360

 To create a grouping from scratch, go to Admin -> Custom Channel Groupings at View level and click “New Channel Grouping”.

-If you want to update the default channel grouping by adding a few more labels, then you can copy it from the Channel Groupings dropdown in your reports:
+If you want to update the default channel grouping by adding a few more labels, then you can copy it from the Channel Groupings dropdown in your reports.

-#4 Share the setup with your teammates
+#4 Share the new setup with your teammates